skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 <Optional picture of a tampered shipment which is not absolutely torn open but a small tear or hole so that the user will understand even such a small tamper can also spoil the device it can also be a general picture rather than a skywallet shipment>

-Upon opening the package, please ensure that the holographic sticker with the Skycoin logo on the box is not broken.
+After opening the shipment package, please ensure that the holographic sticker with the Skycoin logo on the Skywallet box is not broken.
 <A Picture of the unbroken holographic seal on the box>

 ## Checking the Firmware

 Skywallet is built to provide maximum security to the user.

-However, it is always important to check whether your Skywallet is not somehow compromised before adding your coins to the wallet.
+However, it is important to check whether your Skywallet is not compromised before using it.

 ## Step 1 - Connecting Your Skywallet